Puppy training and biting! Boy, is that a subject you need to focus on - like NOW - if you have a new puppy.

 If you want to be a savvy owner you can help them (and ultimately you) greatly by giving feedback on how much pressure they can use.
 Mother Nature gave puppies those needles for a reason.
 Yes, they hurt but they don't do much damage as Mother Nature also gave puppies weak jaws.
 That's why you need to address the puppy biting while he is still young!

 For their benefit, and yours, puppies simply must know how to bite softly before they enter adolescence.
 Adult dogs use their mouths to play with each other all the time.
 A pup that hasn't learned bite inhibition i.e. his bite tolerance, is going to get into all sorts of trouble as an adult if he is biting his fellow canine pals hard.
 Let alone what it could do to a human.

 Before I go into the steps necessary to teach your puppy bite inhibition, let me start by saying the obvious, only adults should practice this.
 Never let a child practice bite inhibition and don't leave children alone with the puppy.
-Puppy training for biting should only ever be done by an adult.
+Training a puppy not to bite, should only ever be done by an adult.
 OK, that said, lets talk about the steps you need to follow and why.

 Well, there is a reason for that.
 First off, its a tall order as puppies have a great need to bite and a short attention span to learn things so the gradual approach is much easier.